 Updates and maintenance

-Ideally, you should check for updates at least once a week and do them as they arise or soon afterwards.
+Ideally, you should check for updates at least once a week and do them as they arise or soon afterward.

-Also, up to date plugins and themes tend to work better.
+Another reason to update plugins and themes is that they tend to work better.